 "I worked as an account manager in advertising for nine years and then as a media manager for a publishing company – looking after their online presence – for three years.
 When I was made redundant in November 2008, it gave me the chance to think long and hard about what I wanted to do.
-I could either look for another job during a tough economic climate or pursue a long-held dream to do my own thing.
+I could either look for another job or pursue a long-held dream to do my own thing.

 "I mulled over both options.
 After some thought, I realised there was a huge gap in the market for freelance project managers in the web design and web marketing arena.
 I spoke to friends who owned small businesses, as well as ex-colleagues and contacts I knew and trusted.
 Many of them told me they found the internet confusing and would have no idea where to go if they wanted to set up a new website or find out more about email marketing, etc.

 "Over the years, I had also come across far too many 'forgotten' websites that had not been updated for years, they had become tired and totally uninformative.
 I'd viewed sites with old opening hours, some had broken links, contact forms that didn't work, as well as sites that didn't display properly on the latest browsers.

 "After further research, I concluded that the reason there were so many forgotten website is many businesses have no idea how to update their website or can't afford to keep asking a designer to update or rebuild their sites for them.

 "The final pieces of the jigsaw were the comments I heard from disgruntled business owners who felt they were being taken advantage of financially.
 Some were paying ridiculous amounts to 'SEO specialists' who promised to get them to the top of Google searches, yet one year later they still hadn't.
 Others were even paying their existing web design agency way too much money for simple updates.